hexagon62/APDoom3BFG/README.md

 3. Download and install the latest Vulkan SDK from LunarG: https://www.lunarg.com/vulkan-sdk/ You can skip this step if you compile with DX12 only by adding -DUSE_VULKAN=OFF to the CMake options.

+4. Download ISPC from https://github.com/ispc/ispc/releases and unpack the binary to `DoomCode/tools/ispc/bin/ispc.exe`

-4. Generate the VS2022 projects using CMake by doubleclicking a matching configuration .bat file in the `DoomCode/neo/` folder.
+5. Generate the VS2022 projects using CMake by doubleclicking a matching configuration .bat file in the `DoomCode/neo/` folder.
 Recommended in this case is `cmake-vs2022-win64-no-ffmpeg.bat`

-5. Use the VS2022 solution to compile what you need:
+6. Use the VS2022 solution to compile what you need:
 	`DoomCode/build/RBDoom3BFG.sln`